 - (j) Other prohibitions.
 When using the town system and using communications, employees are responsible for all actions that are prohibited.
 Specific examples of prohibitions follow below, but are illustrative only, and should not be considered as all-inclusive: - (1) Intentionally or negligently damaging the system or data, deleting data created by other users or causing harm to the system through the introduction of programs designed to harm data or degrade system performance. - (2) Vandalism to the system which shall include any attempt to harm or destroy any equipment materials or data.
-This includes, but is not limited to, the uploading or creation of computer viruses. - (3) Making illegal copies of town provided software.
+This includes, but is not limited to, the uploading or creation of computer viruses.

-- (4) Solicitation or use for commercial ventures, religious or political causes, outside organizations, or other non-job related solicitations; unauthorized use for private, financial or commercial gain or for private or commercial advertising. - (5) Use that wastes resources. - (6) Unauthorized use of another's account or password. - (7) Posting material created by others without their consent. - (8) Posting anonymous messages. - (9) Any installation of software without the town manager's and/or their designee's, consent. - (10) Any use of unlicensed software. - (11) Connection of any devices, including but not limited to, personal laptops, smartphones, tablets, or USB drives, to the town's network is strictly prohibited unless explicit permission is obtained from the Town Manager.
-The Town Manager, in consultation with the IT department, will evaluate requests for network access and grant permissions based on necessity and compliance with our network security protocols.
-Unauthorized access or attempts to connect to the town's network infrastructure, including physical ports, Wi-Fi networks, or remote access points, is strictly prohibited and may result in disciplinary action.
-Regular audits will be conducted to ensure compliance with these policies and to maintain the highest standards of network security.
-Employees must report any suspicious activity or security breaches to the IT department immediately. - (12) Granting unauthorized access to systems and equipment.
-Under no circumstance shall any employee, aside from the town manager, assistant town manager, human resources director, police chief or finance director possess a master key, nor should they allow non-employees even those seemingly authentic to gain access to the Towns protected assets (server rooms, boiler rooms, camera systems, offices, etc.). - (13) Any other uses that may compromise the integrity of the Town and its business in any way.
+- (3) Making illegal copies of town provided software. - (4) Solicitation or use for commercial ventures, religious or political causes, outside organizations, or other non-job related solicitations; unauthorized use for private, financial or commercial gain or for private or commercial advertising. - (5) Use that wastes resources. - (6) Unauthorized use of another's account or password. - (7) Posting material created by others without their consent. - (8) Posting anonymous messages. - (9) Any installation of software without the town manager's and/or his designee's, consent. - (10) Any use of unlicensed software. - (11) Any other uses that may compromise the integrity of the town and its business in any way.